 - 1. To become knowledgeable about the most recent web development technologies. - 2.
 Idea for creating two tier and three tier architectural web applications. - 3.
-Design and Analyze real time web applications. - 4.
-Constructing suitable client and server-side applications. - 5.
-To learn core concept of both front end and back-end programming.
+Students will become familiar to implement fast, efficient, interactive and scalable web applications using run time environment provided by the full stack components - 4.
+Design and Analyze real time web applications. and Constructing suitable client and server side applications. - 5.
+To learn core concept of both front end and back end programming.